tz301/kaldi-onnx/README.md

 Don't forget to use the `--prepare-for-test=true` option.

-Before converting, you need to use `nnet3-am-info` to get left_context and right_context, which is required for converting.
+Before converting, you need to use `kaldi/src/nnet3bin/nnet3-am-info <final.mdl>` to get left_context and right_context, which is required for converting.

 ### 4. Convert